2012–2013 Iraqi protests: 25 January "No Retreat Friday"

 On 25 January, several protests were held across Anbar Governorate, with other protests also appearing in Samarra, Baqubah, Kirkuk, Mosul, Baghdad, and Hawija, as part of "No Retreat Friday."
 The protests turned deadly in Fallujah, as soldiers opened fire on a crowd of rock-throwing demonstrators, killing 7 and injuring more than 70 others.
 Three soldiers were later shot to death in retaliation for the incident, and clashes erupted in Askari, on the eastern outskirts of Fallujah.
 Security forces were placed on high alert as a curfew and vehicle ban were brought into effect.
 In a statement, Maliki urged both sides to show restraint and blamed the incident on unruly protesters.
 He also warned that it could lead to a "rise in tension that al-Qaida and terrorist groups are trying to take advantage of".

 Thousands of people attended the funerals of the slain protesters on 26 January, some carrying Saddam-era Iraqi flags.
 The government responded to the shooting by pulling out most Army forces from the city and replacing them with federal police.
 In a statement read at Fallujah's main square, Sheikh Ahmed Abu Risha announced that the tribal leaders had given the government one week to bring the perpetrators of the shooting to justice.
 If this demand is not met, the Sheikh, who is the chairman of the Anbar Salvation Council, promised to "launch jihad against army units and posts in Anbar".

 February

 22 February "'Iraq or Maliki"

 On 22 February thousands of protesters took to the streets of Ramadi, Baghdad, Mosul, and Fallujah following Friday prayers in order to continue the demonstrations against the Iraqi government, calling for Maliki to step down.

-The day also saw seven members of a Sahwa militia killed in Tuz Khormato by armed men wearing military uniforms.
+The day also saw seven members of a Sahwa militia (originally moderate Sunni tribal groups) killed in Tuz Khormato by armed men wearing military uniforms, presumably al-Qaeda-linked fighters.
 The assailants asked a local militia leader to accompany them to a checkpoint manned by a Sahwa militia, at which point the uniformed group overpowered the leader and members of the Sahwa militia before executing them.